Rightway Career Consultants

 Hamilton

 Hamilton, the fourth-largest city in New Zealand, is a quiet hub that hosts numerous national and international events.
-It is home to The University of Waikato, Waikato Institute of Technology, and Te Wananga O Aotearoa.
+It is home to the University of Waikato, Waikato Institute of Technology, and Te Wananga O Aotearoa.

 Nelson

-Situated in the north western region of the South Island, Nelson is New Zealand’s sunniest city, receiving 2,500 hours of sunshine annually.
+Situated in the northwestern region of the South Island, Nelson is New Zealand’s sunniest city, receiving 2,500 hours of sunshine annually.
 Attractions include Abel Tasman National Park, and its top academic institutions are Nelson Marlborough Institute of Technology and Nelson School of Music.

 Palmerston North